-For Briane Grey, director of corporate security at City National Bank, training is the best way to prevent social engineering.
-Specifically, he pointed out that there are red flags people can learn to identify and report.
+Learning how to identify social engineering can be the best way to prevent it.
+Specifically, there are red flags people can learn to identify and report.
 Sometimes, a social engineering attack will exhibit many of these red flag.
 Other times, a single red flag could be the only sign a person gets that something is wrong.

 Signs of social engineering include:

 - Unsolicited messages.

 - Unexpected or unusual requests.

 - Misspelling, unusual phrasing and strange terminology in messages.

 - Messages with mysterious links, files, or username and password requests.

 - Offers of gifts or prizes from well-known companies.

 - Unsolicited survey requests from known companies.